 The first Drupal IronCamp took place in the beautiful capital of the Czech Republic in Prague at the end of November 2016.
 More than 200 attendees from 27 countries took part in four days of sprints and two days of sessions.

-In such a relatively small group of people I could get in touch with everyone I liked to, keynote speakers, CEOs, friends and other drupalists.
+In such a relatively small group of people, I could get in touch with everyone I liked, keynote speakers, CEOs, friends and other drupalists.

 So here is my summary of the sessions I have attended and which I found of interest.

 KEYNOTE - Michael Schmid (@Schnitzel): The Future of Drupal

 Michael showed us what people had in mind at the beginning of the 20th century when they wanted to predict the future now.
 It was both interesting and predictable but also showed us that we still have not reached everything those people had in mind.
 The focus of this keynote was on Personalisation, Decoupled, Microservices and Containers - four fields, in which Drupal is already prepared for the future but not yet fully developed.